Pee-wee's Big Holiday: Plot

 Pee-wee Herman is a resident of the small town of Fairville and works as a fry cook at Dan's Diner, where he is well liked by the locals and revered for his diner cooking.
 However, his world is suddenly turned upside down when his band breaks up.
-Soon afterwards, he meets and befriends actor Joe Manganiello, who convinces Pee-wee to leave Fairville for the first time in his life to travel to New York City to attend Joe's birthday party.
+Soon afterwards, he meets and befriends actor Joe Manganiello, who after seeing Pee-Wee's miniature town of Fairville, convinces him to leave town for the first time in his life to travel to New York City to attend Joe's birthday party.

-Shortly after leaving Fairville, Pee-wee encounters three women being chased and, assuming they are innocent women in peril, offers them an escape in his Fiat 600.
-It turns out that the three women, Pepper, Freckles, and Bella (who coincidentally goes by the nickname "Pee-Wee"), are outlaws who have just robbed a bank.
-The women steal his Fiat.
-Pee-wee then gets a car ride from a travelling salesman named Gordon, who visits a creepy snake farm with Pee-Wee in tow, and gives him a disguise kit.
+Shortly after leaving Fairville, Pee-wee encounters three women being chased and, assuming they are innocent women in peril, becomes their getaway driver.
+It turns out that the three women, Pepper, Freckles, and Bella (who coincidentally goes by the nickname "Pee-Wee"), are bank robbers, who steal his car after kidnapping him.
+Pee-wee then gets a car ride from a travelling salesman named Gordon, who visits a creepy snake farm with Pee-wee in tow, and gives him a disguise kit.

 Pee-wee tries to hitch-hike, but nobody stops, so he seeks refuge at a farmhouse owned by Farmer Brown, who lets Pee-wee spend the night.
-Farmer Brown introduces Pee-wee to his nine daughters, all of whom have a romantic interest in Pee-wee and flirt with him all night long.
-The next morning, having heard his daughters talk endlessly about Pee-wee, Farmer Brown insists that Pee-wee marry one.
+Farmer Brown introduces Pee-wee to his nine daughters, all of whom have a romantic interest in Pee-wee and spend the entire evening flirting with him.
+The next morning, Farmer Brown insists that Pee-wee marry one.
 During the wedding ceremony, Pee-wee uses the disguise kit to flee the church.
 He then gets a ride in an RV driven by four hairdressers who are en route to a hairdressing contest.
 Pee-wee realizes he is still far from New York, but the hair stylists implore him not to give up.

 Pee-wee then meets Penny King, an aviator with a flying car, who offers to fly him to New York.
-The flying car crashes in the wilderness where Pee-wee meets Grizzly Bear Daniels who promises to show Pee-wee the way out of the woods, but instead, takes him to his cave.
+The flying car crashes in the wilderness where Pee-wee meets Grizzly Bear Daniels who promises to show Pee-wee the way out of the woods, but instead, takes him to his cave from which he flees from.